Ideas, insights and inspirations.

 • Define Target Audience: Speak to practitioners, peers, collaborators and influencers.

 • Articulate Unique Point of View.
 Provide authoritative perspective on their expertise and related topics.Share lessons learned.
 Risk yourself.
-Lean into controversy.
+Thoughtfully lean into controversies.

 • Voice: Be positive, real, helpful, accessible, insightful, professional and knowledgeable.
 Avoid jargon.